trustlines-protocol/contracts/docs/deploy.md

   Commandline tool to deploy the Trustlines contracts

 Options:
+  --version  Prints the version of the software
   --help     Show this message and exit.

 Commands:
   currencynetwork          Deploy a currency network contract. exchange                 Deploy an exchange contract. identity-implementation  Deploy an identity implementation contract. identity-proxy-factory   Deploy an identity proxy factory. test                     Deploy contracts for testing.
 ```

 To get help about a specific command use `tl-deploy COMMAND --help`.